Nightfirecat/realmscript/README.md

 		at that path, or ensure your cursor path is correct.
 	</dd>
 	<dt>
-		I get an error containing <u>This line does not contain a recognized action.</u>
+		I get an error containing <samp>This line does not contain a recognized action.</samp>
 	</dt>
 	<dd>
 		You are running an old version of AutoHotKey.
 Visit the
-		<a href="#download and setup">download and setup section for a link to
+		<a href="#download and setup">download and setup section</a> for a link
-		download and install the latest version of AutoHotKey.
+		to download and install the latest version of AutoHotKey.
 	</dd>
 </dl>